|12.4.2013||Spring Break Programs|

 A 2012 UGA Costa Rica student Says:

-Sustainability in Action (NEW for 2014)Undergraduate / Spring / CAES, Odum, Warnell
+Sustainability in Action (NEW in 2015!)Undergraduate / Spring / CAES, Odum, Warnell

-*UGA students: Please see the UGA Office of Sustainability's new Study Abroad Scholarship: the Brittney Fox Endowment for Study Abroad in Sustainability, as well as many other scholarship opportunities sponsored by the Office of International Education.
+*UGA students: Please be aware that there are a number of $1,500 Foundation Incentive Scholarships available for this program, which may be used in tandem with the Office of Sustainability's Study Abroad Scholarship as well as the many other funding opportunities sponsored by the Office of International Education.

 Taking a cue from renowned author Richard Louv, never before has an institution of higher education provided a semester-long, hands-on field study of sustainable principles and practice.
 UNTIL NOW!